-- Take a class that requires team projects. - Be an active participant and volunteer to support work on a committee or team. - Get a campus job where you contribute to the team. - Pursue an opportunity with Outdoor Education. - Volunteer through the Collaborative for Community Engagement. - Join an intramural sports team. - Look into the QUAD Innovation Alliance.
+- Take a class that requires team projects. ٠ - Be an active participant and volunteer to support work on a committee or team. • - Get a campus job where you contribute to the team. - Pursue an opportunity with Outdoor Education. - Volunteer through the Collaborative for Community Engagement. - Join an intramural sports team. •